MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 ### Team not found

 When logging into Apple through App Center, the team included in your application are checked against those in your developer account.
 If any team used in the binary cannot be found in the used Apple developer account, App Center will not be able to re-sign your application.
-To resolve this, ensure that your Apple developer account contains the team used in your application; you can check the applications team in "General" tab of Xcode project settings or the **[iOS bundle signing options](https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/#iOS_Bundle_Signing_Tab)** in Visual Studio for Mac.
+To resolve this, ensure that your Apple developer account contains the team used in your application; you can check the applications team in the "General" tab of Xcode project settings or the **[iOS bundle signing options](https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/#iOS_Bundle_Signing_Tab)** in Visual Studio for Mac.

 ### Updated license agreement